trekhleb/nano-neuron/README.md

 **The network brings the power**

 Normally you won't notice the usage of just one standalone neuron.
-The power is in the network of such neurons.
+The power is in the [network](https://en.wikipedia.org/wiki/Neural_network) of such neurons.
 Network might learn much more complex features.

-NanoNeuron alone looks more like a simple linear regression than neural network.
+NanoNeuron alone looks more like a simple [linear regression](https://en.wikipedia.org/wiki/Linear_regression#:~:targetText=In%20statistics%2C%20linear%20regression%20is,is%20called%20simple%20linear%20regression.) than neural network.

+**Input normalization**

+Before the training it would be better to [normalize input values](https://www.jeremyjordan.me/batch-normalization/).

 **Vectorized implementation**